What’s happening to our breathing in twists?

 When we twist, remember that our intercostal muscles are being lengthened by virtue of their attachment to the ribs which are also being loaded with some tension as we twist.
 Muscularly speaking, length creates tension (not just contraction).
-At the same time, we are trying to use those muscles to assist with breathing, which asks for even more length to bring the ribs apart, making space for more breath.
-When we are breathing in twists, our abdomen is compressed to some degree, which forces more air upward into the chest and adds even more pressure into those intercostal muscles.
+At the same time, we are trying to use those muscles to assist with breathing.
+That asks for even more length to bring the ribs apart, making space for more breath.
+When we are breathing in twists, our abdomen is compressed to some degree.
+That forces more air upward into the chest and adds even more pressure into those intercostal muscles.

 How can we learn to breathe easier in twists?